eatingbits/simpleton/README.txt

-Simpleton

-This is a simple vst instrument plugin (VSTi).
+Simpleton is a simple VST instrument plugin (VSTi).

-The goal is a synth with:
+The goal is to create a synth with the following features:
--polyphony
+ - polyphony
--multi-timbre voice generation
+ - multi-timbral voice generation
--basic envelopes
+ - basic envelopes